fhiso/tsc-governance/board/by-laws-members.md

 Article 15: Nomination and Election of Directors
 ------------------------------------------------

-Members eligible to vote shall annually elect a Board of Directors.
+Voting Members shall annually elect Officers to serve on a Board of Directors.
 Class A Directors are elected in odd-numbered years, and Class B Directors are elected in even-numbered years.

 ### 15.1 Call for Nominations

-The Nominating Committee shall secure proposals for nominations for elected Officers by preparing a call for nominations distributed to all Voting Members.
-The request shall clearly indicate, describe, and present requirements of the positions for which nominations are being requested, in accordance with the FHISO Manual.
-The request shall contain all information necessary for Voting Members to propose nominations.
-Nominations may also be proposed by Directors.
-The Nominating Committee may make a second call for nominations to all or parts of the FHISO membership in order to certify a properly identified roster of eligible candidates.
+The Nominating Committee shall secure proposals for nominations for elected Officers by preparing a call for nominations and distributing it to all Voting Members.
+The request shall contain all information necessary for Voting Members to nominate candidates, and shall state when the call for nominations closes which shall be no less than 14 days after the distribution of the call for nominations.

+The Nominating Committee may make additional calls for nominations if in their judgement this is necessary to get a full roster of eligible candidates.
+Additional calls for nominations shall also state when they close, but need not run for 14 days.

 ### 15.2 Qualifications for Officers

-Members being nominated to serve as an elected Officer of the Corporation should (a) fully meet the requirements set forth by the Nominating Committee, (b) have consented to their name being entered into candidacy; and (c) commit to both time and resources demands required for the duration of the term.
-Nominations must be submitted in a timely fashion and accompanied by necessary biographical information.
+Members being nominated to serve as an elected Officer of the Corporation should (a) be a Voting Member of FHISO; (b) have consented to their name being entered into candidacy; and (c) commit to both time and resources demands required for the duration of the term.

+Nominations must be submitted in a timely fashion and should be accompanied by brief biographical information on the candidate to be included in the ballot.
+Nominations shall only be made by Voting Members.
+A person may nominate themself.
+A person may not be a candidate for more than one elected Office in any given election.

 ### 15.3 [Deleted]

 ### 15.4 Designation of Nominees and Preparation of Ballots

-Working from the proposals submitted and in accordance with the FHISO Manual, the Nominating Committee shall work to certify a properly identified roster of eligible candidates for the election of Directors.
+The Nominating Committee shall produce a ballot for each Office being elected.
+All candidate who have been properly nominated and who are eligible per Section 15.2 of these Bylaws shall be included on the ballot.

 The ballot shall also include a statement encouraging members to consider both individual qualifications for the position and increasing the diversity of the Board.

+### 15.4A Permitted Voting Systems

+The Nominating Committee shall determine which of the Permitted Voting Systems will be used in the election, and shall include this information clearly on the ballot.

+Permitted Voting Systems include the "first past the post" and "instant runoff" systems, together with any other voting systems that have been proposed by the Board and approved a majority vote of the membership prior to the ballot being distributed.

 ### 15.5 Election Schedule

-The Nominating Committee shall deliver a ballot to every FHISO Voting Member at least thirty (30) days prior to the date set for the election.
-The nominating committee shall also provide for and oversee whatever electronic balloting procedures are required for the voting.
+The Nominating Committee shall deliver a ballot to every FHISO Voting Member at least 14 days prior to the date set for the election.
+The Nominating Committee shall also provide for and oversee whatever electronic balloting procedures are required for the voting.

 ### 15.6 Election to Office

-For each elected office, the nominee receiving the largest number of votes shall be elected.
-The Secretary shall tabulate the votes, determine the results and promptly notify the nominees of the election results.
+For each elected office, the nominee receiving the winning vote under the specified voting system shall be elected.
+There is no minimum number of votes which needs to be cast for the election to be valid.
+The Nominating Committee shall tabulate the votes, determine the results and promptly notify the nominees of the election results.
 The election results shall be announced at the Annual Business Meeting and notice shall be made to all Voting Members.

 ### 15.7 Tie Vote

-In the case of a tie vote, the FHISO Board shall break the tie by majority vote at a meeting at which a quorum is present or by unanimous written consent.
+In the case of a tie vote, the FHISO Board shall break the tie by majority vote.

 Article 16: General Membership Meetings
 ---------------------------------------